 Whenever you enter into a purchase and sale agreement in Illinois, whether you are a buyer or a seller, you will agree to an Attorney Review provision.
 To be sure, Illinois is somewhat unique in this way, and not many states require a lawyer for Real Estate contracts.
-To clarify, this article will inform you when attorney review happens, what the attorney does and how to get the most for your money in your review.
+To clarify, this article will inform you when attorney review/due diligence happens, what the attorney does and how to get the most for your money in your due diligence period.

 I have included a copy of the standard contract here for you to follow along.
-Here, we will be looking at Article 10 (Line 135).7.0-Contract-Multi-Board
+Here, we will be looking at Article 10 (Line 135).7.0_MASTER__fillable_-3

 Nearly every contract for Residential Real Estate in Illinois includes a standard attorney modification clause.
+In the Multiboard 7.0 contract, it’s in Paragraph 10 for attorney review and Paragraph 12 for inspections.
 Specifically, this clause states that both parties have five business days from the signing to submit their attorney letters.
 For those five days, the attorneys can accept the sale contract, decline it, or propose modifications.
 Typically, the attorney proposes modifications, but we will get into that later.

 Now, I have never accepted a contract without a change to benefit my client.
-However, I’ve never rejected one either.
-But, I often modify them.
-Typically, I ask for small things, like more specific financing dates, FHA compatibility or addenda about fixtures.
+Typically, I ask for small things, like more specific financing dates, FHA compatibility, or addenda about fixtures.
+We always add in some language about homeowner’s associations, flood damage, wholesaling, short sales and other risks that aren’t always disclosed by law.
 Also, we frequently specify the home warranty provider during this time.
+These small items are usually worked out in a few days.

 Once we propose modifications to the contract, the other side has 5 more business days to agree or counter-offer.
 Exactly, this means that by the 14th calendar day from the day you sign, the contract is usually either in its final form or the sale fell through.